-The student evaluations are to be completed during the thirteenth or fourteenth week of the Fall semester.
-Student evaluations may be conducted during the Spring semester.
+Student evaluations are completed during the thirteenth or fourteenth week of the semester.
+Student evaluations may be conducted during the Spring semester for some faculty depending on faculty ranking.
 Faculty will receive the statistical results the following semester.

 Final Examinations - The Academic Calendar lists the dates for the final examination period.
-The Scheduling Officer prepares a College- wide schedule for the specific courses, section numbers, dates, and times for administration of all final examinations.
+The Scheduling Officer prepares a College-wide schedule for the specific courses, section numbers, dates, and times for administration of all final examinations.
 Block examinations may be scheduled in various academic departments.
-Final examinations are required in all courses.
+Final examinations, projects, essays, or papers are required in all courses.
 Each academic department is to set its own policy on final examinations, within the following conditions: